techy-zenith/techy-zenith/README.md

 - ✍️ Read through my blogs on [Medium](https://medium.com/@zenith-exe)

 - ⚡ Fun fact?
-I can debug faster with coffee ☕
+I can debug faster with a cup of coffee ☕
 <br clear="right"/>

 ---